 Our Clinical Research faculty focus on the epidemiology, clinical trials, outcomes-based and other clinical and translational studies.

-The Clinical & Translational Research Track is a three-year training program with a first clinical year, followed by two research years focusing on epidemiology, clinical trails, and outcomes-based or other clinical and translational studies.
+The Clinical and Translational Research Track is a three-year training program with a first clinical year, followed by two research years focusing on epidemiology, clinical trials, and outcomes-based or other clinical and translational studies.

 Most individuals completing this training seek to pursue academic careers in clinical or translational and outcomes research.
 Trainees are supported in their research years by an NIH training grant, "Research Training in Renal Disease (Shankland, PI), and must be U.S. citizens or permanent residents.

 - Optional formal coursework leading to a certificate or master's degree in epidemiology (MPH or MS) with emphasis on epidemiology, biostatistics, data management, and research design.
 Translational topics in other fields may be pursued, e.g. pharmacokinetics, biomarker discovery.

 - Seminars and tutorials in research design, research mentodology, and statistical methods.

 - Biomedical research integrity training is required to retain NIH training grant support.